Research, Scholarship and Professional Growth Committee

 All contract, salaried faculty are encouraged to submit proposals to the RSPG Committee (see list of proposal categories below).
 Adjunct faculty and professional staff may be included within proposals that are submitted by contract, salaried faculty.

-- FINAL DEADLINE - Monday, October 21, 2013: One copy of the final proposal with original signatures is due in the committee chair's office (Dr. Azenett Garza, SS328D, MC 1202, EXT 6249).
-Proposals lacking any of the required signatures identified above will NOT be considered.
-An electronic copy in pdf or rtf format must also be submitted by email to the chair email@example.com.
-Your electronic application and appendices should have your last name only (e.g., Smith application.pdf; Smith appendix A; Smith appendix B; etc.).
+Proposals lacking any of the required signatures or late proposals will not be considered.
+An electronic copy in a pdf format must also be submitted by email to the chair firstname.lastname@example.org.
+Your electronic application and any appendices should have your last name only (e.g., Smith application.pdf; Smith appendix A; Smith appendix B; etc.).

 HELPFUL INFORMATION ABOUT PROPOSALS

 Proposals that include cost sharing from departments, colleges, off-campus agencies and/or faculty personal funds are viewed more favorably than are proposals that do not include cost-sharing.

 RSPG grant amounts typically range from a few hundred dollars to $3000.00.
 Hemingway Collaborative and Faculty Excellence awards may receive higher levels of funding.
 RSPG will provide no more than $1250/person for travel to conferences within the United States.
 The committee will consider larger requests for foreign travel.

 Proposals that request retroactive funding will NOT be reviewed.
 For more information on funding criteria and eligible expenses, go to https://www.weber.edu/RSPG/funding_criteria.html.

 For more information on how the committee evaluates and scores proposals, see our evaluation rubric.
 If you have any additional questions, please do not hesitate to contact the Chair.